 One could say that’s what Fujimoto has done in his many roles at Saint Ignatius: English and Fine Arts teacher, mentor, debate moderator, speech coach, and director of band and theater.
 His performance has undoubtedly touched many lives.

-In May, math teacher Dave Sabol ’99 and fine arts teacher David Hoover ’03—both of whom studied under Fujimoto’s tutelage—presented their now-colleague with a book of letters from former students.
+In May, math teacher Dave Sabol ’99—who studied under Fujimoto’s tutelage—presented his now-colleague with a book of letters from former students.

 “After I sobbed for two hours,” Fujimoto says, “I got it, and the big thing was ‘Thank you for letting us take chances.
 Thank you for letting us create.’
 And I think that’s the biggest thing with the arts and the biggest thing that arts people can do is to trust the students and just guide them in making choices, and those are invaluable lessons.”